nhsuk/nhsuk-prototype-kit/README.md

 # NHS.UK prototype kit

-Go to the <a href="http://nhsuk-prototype-kit.azurewebsites.net/docs">NHS.UK Prototype Kit site</a> to download the latest version and read the documentation.
+Visit the <a href="http://nhsuk-prototype-kit.azurewebsites.net/docs">NHS.UK prototype kit site</a> to download the latest version and read the documentation.

 ## About the NHS.UK prototype kit